 This year, AIA Contract Documents underwent a complete transformation with interface, technical, and usability enhancements.
 Offering resources AIA Contracts are the industry standard.
 Fact, not bluster.
-In 2016, we invested in two areas to maintain our leadership; we began the process of updating the core set of documents to be released in 2017 reflecting the latest legal changes and industry trends over the past ten years, and enhanced the technical capabilities and usability of our delivery platform.
+In 2016, we invested in two areas to maintain our leadership; we completely updated 120 contracts and administrative forms to reflect the latest legal and project delivery changes over the past ten years, and enhanced the technical capabilities and usability of our delivery platform.
 The most significant difference for members and customers in 2016 was to begin migrating AIA Contract Documents to the cloud.
 More than 740 customers saw the immediate benefit of having access to AIA Contract Documents anywhere, anytime.
 Another 2,500 attended webinars to learn more about the transition.
 It's all upside for customers: they can use any browser, PC or Mac, and new services and documents update automatically.
 No new system to learn and there is a similar desktop software user experience.
-We'll release the first set of 2017 AIA Contract Documents at the end of April 2017 and the second set in October 2017.
+We'll release a completely updated edition of AIA Contract Documents in mid-2017.